 - Taste the hummus and add additional spices or lemon juice if desired.
 I almost always add a total of 1 tsp of cumin and ¾ tsp of cayenne pepper.
 Process again and taste again, adjusting the spices as needed.

-- Serve with raw vegetables or homemade pita bread!
+- Serve with raw vegetables or Homemade Pita Bread!

 Notes